LippertComponents/ClientSalsify/NAMING-CONVENTION.md

 ## SKUs

 Most SKUs will come from an ERP and those SKUs need to be used.
-But sometimes they do not exist either the product is still in R&D, a Base Product is needed to group the various variants, or special useage making a product a category.
+But sometimes they do not exist, either the product is still in R&D, a Base Product is needed to group the various variants, or special usage like making a product a category.
 If a follow the rules listed below.

 **General**

-- Must not have an ERP SKU
+- Must not have a corresponding ERP SKU
 - lowercase
 - Use hyphens instead of spaces
 - No other special characters, only -, 0-9 and a-z.